 Security phrases should not be shared.
 See the Confidentiality of Student Records section above for more information.

 Eligible undergraduates have the option to maintain certain university benefits while on leave, such as Recreation Center access and health insurance through Wardenburg Health Services, for an additional fee.
-Visit the Leave of Absence page for eligibility information.
+See the Office of the Registrar website for eligibility information.